-Sometimes it becomes tough dealing with temper tantrums of kids while they express their emotions.
-If you wonder how to handle temper tantrums, here are five ways that you can adapt.
+Sometimes it becomes tough dealing with temper tantrums of the kids while they express their emotions.
+If you wonder how to handle temper tantrums, here are five ways to adapt.

 - Wait: While you see your child dealing with temper tantrums, stay close to them.
 Wait out for the tantrum to end.
-However, don’t try to distract your child once it has already started, as it may irritate them even more.
+However, try not to intervene once it has already started, as it may irritate them even more.

 - Maintain Consistency: Stop providing everything your child wants while they have tantrums.
-When they ask for something huge, and you don’t offer it, the situation, as well as the temper, might worsen.
+This reaction will only worsen the behavior of the child going forward.

-Toddlers temper tantrums are something very common.
+Toddler’s temper tantrums are common.
 You might feel exhausted and frustrated at situations like these.

-However, there is nothing to worry about.
-Tantrums are a normal part of children or toddlers development.
+However, there is nothing to worry about it.
+Tantrums are a normal part of children’s or toddlers’ development.
 After the age of four, children often get over throwing random tantrums as they enter their preschool.